mcgurk/Ouman_EH-800_USB-serial/README.md

 - uses LF+CR / 0A+0D / 10+13 / `\n\r` as newline
 - help with ? and [enter]
 - doesn't echo back
+- works with Raspberry Pi
+- couldn't get to work with ESP8266/USB-host-shield and Arduino IDE
 ```
 **********************************
 *          OUMAN EH-800          *